kghamilton89/data-science-crash-course/README.md

 By the end of the course, you ought to be able to work your way through the entire [Sandbox](./sandbox/notebook.ipynb) notebook without using any external help like AI code generation or even documentation!

 Once you've gotten that far, congratulations!
-You're ready to start looking into more advanced data sciences courses and techniques.
+You're ready to start looking into more advanced data science courses and techniques.